-- Headcount is still one of the biggest costs to any recruitment organisation and should be the last area you look to save costs. - It may be a suitable time to review your business model more service delivery consultants, more candidate consultants or more sales consultants - whichever model you are working, check your KPIs against your delivery. - You may want to consider a headcount freeze. - It may be the case that you do not recruit further team members until further notice.
-This tactic can actually calm your colleagues as they feel the management team are taking the necessary measures.
+Headcount is still one of the biggest costs to any recruitment organisation and should be the last area you look to save costs.

+It may be a suitable time to review your business model - more service delivery consultants, more candidate consultants or more sales consultants - whichever model you are working, check your KPIs against your delivery.

+You may deploy a headcount freeze.
+It may be the case that you do not recruit further team members until further notice.
+Surprisingly, this tactic calms your colleagues as they feel the management team are taking the necessary measures.